teritorio/openstreetmap-logical-history/doc/OSM-Logical-History-From-technical-diffs-to-reconstructed-semantic-object-history.md

 The approach described here is the one currently implemented.
 Improvements are possible.

-### 4.1 Reconciliation by references

-The first criterion for finding objects is to use their business references.
-In OSM, there may be several reference tags.

-If in the before and after versions we find a single OSM object with the same set of references, then we consider that a match.

-The reference tags used are the “ref” tag and those beginning with “ref:”.

-In the future, we could handle cases where several OSM objects share the same references, as is the case for roads.

 ### 4.2 Reconciliation by distance

 For all remaining objects, a distance matrix is calculated between all OSM objects in the before version and those in the after version.
 This is not a geometric distance, but a distance measuring semantic and spatial similarity.